Kong/sdk-konnect-go/docs/models/components/configurationdataplanegroupautoscalestatic.md

-# ConfigurationDataPlaneGroupAutoscaleStatic
+# ~~ConfigurationDataPlaneGroupAutoscaleStatic~~

 Object that describes the static autoscaling strategy.
+Deprecated in favor of the autopilot autoscaling strategy.
+Static autoscaling will be removed in a future version.

+> :warning: **DEPRECATED**: This will be removed in a future release, please migrate away from it as soon as possible.

 ## Fields